-1. Cetaceans include whales, dolphins, and porpoises; they largely use only the water column component of the Ocean SAMP area, following and feeding upon various prey items.
+1. Cetaceansinclude whales, dolphins, and porpoises-; Theythey largely useonly the water column component of the Ocean SAMP area, following and feeding upon various prey items. land based resources are not utilized by these species.
 Due to their large size, they are capable of consuming large quantities of fish and plankton.
 Kenney and Vigness-Raposa (2009) report thirty (30) cetaceans in the Ocean SAMP area: ten (10) that can be considered common to abundant, four (4) considered as regularly noted, and sixteen (16) as rare (Table 2.10).